Eta-Compute/ModelCatConnector/docs/dataset_preparation.md

 ```

 # Annotation files
-Aptos requires split files (train, validation and test) to be placed under the `/annotations` directory.
-Currently Aptos supports the **COCO JSON** format, which means that split files will also contain annotations.
+ModelCat requires split files (train, validation and test) to be placed under the `/annotations` directory.
+Currently ModelCat supports the **COCO JSON** format, which means that split files will also contain annotations.
 To avoid mistakes it is suggested to use the following naming scheme for your split files: `coco_train.json`, `coco_validation.json` and `coco_test.json` for train, validation and test respectively as referenced in the example dataset metafile.
 Each annotation contains an image path, relative to the `images/` directory

 Example split file for a classification task (`coco_test.json`)